 David Bowie & Bing Crosby – “Peace on Earth / Little Drummer Boy” (1977)

-The duet between David Bowie and Bing Crosby on “Peace on Earth / Little Drummer Boy” stands as one of the most unexpected, improbable, and enduring collaborations in television and music history.
-Recorded in September 1977 for Crosby’s final television special, the performance united two artists from entirely different cultural universes.
+The duet between David Bowie and Bing Crosby on “Peace on Earth / Little Drummer Boy” stands as one of the most unexpected and enduring collaborations in television and popular music history.

 The Television Context